TUSSGRAY/UKCemap-exam/replit.md

 ## Overview

-A professional certification quiz application designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination branded as "J&K Cemap Training".
-The application features three distinct modes: Practice Mode (free, with immediate feedback and flexible question counts), Full Exam Mode (£0.99 purchase, 100 questions with results shown at the end, behind a secure paywall), and Scenario Quiz Mode (£0.99 purchase, all 50 realistic case studies presented in random order with 150 questions total, behind a secure paywall).
-The system includes a Bundle Package (£1.49) that provides access to both paid exam modes, saving users 50p.
-Bundle purchasers also get enrolled in the "100 Days to CeMAP Ready" email campaign, receiving 3 random scenario questions with answers daily at 8:59am for 100 days via Outlook integration.
-All pricing includes periodic advertisement breaks during quiz sessions, Stripe payment integration, and device-based access control for paid content.
+This project is a professional certification quiz application, "J&K Cemap Training," designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination.
+It offers three distinct quiz modes: a free Practice Mode with immediate feedback, a paid Full Exam Mode (100 questions), and a paid Scenario Quiz Mode (150 questions from 50 case studies).
+A Bundle Package provides access to both paid modes at a reduced price and includes enrollment in a "100 Days to CeMAP Ready" email campaign, delivering daily scenario questions.
+The application integrates Stripe for payments, features weekly high-scorer leaderboards, and includes periodic advertisement breaks to maintain affordability.
+The overarching goal is to provide a comprehensive, accessible, and engaging platform for CeMAP exam preparation, leveraging a strong market need for specialized certification training.

 ## User Preferences